SAG Infotech Official Tax Blog Huge 50% Off on CA DAY

 GST or any tax is always included in the product MRP.
 In any case, a retailer can never charge more than MRP.

-The Government of India has established a dedicated agency called National Anti-profiteering Authority, which is responsible to look into the cases where the benefits of GST reduction are not being passed to end consumers.
+The Government of India has established a dedicated agency called the National Anti-profiteering Authority, which is responsible for looking into the cases where the benefits of GST reduction are not being passed to end consumers.
 At the same time, the authority examines whether ITC claimed by a taxpayer is legit or not.
 In case of a dispute, one can file a complaint with the National Anti-profiteering Authority

 Exit mobile version